Great Plains USA Travel Guide

 Pleasant temperatures, fewer crowds.
 Cheaper lodging prices.
 Fall brings beautiful foliage.
 Increased wildlife activity.

 Weather can be unpredictable (cold snaps, rain).
-Some attractions that depend on the season might not be open as long or not far away late October.
+Some places that are seasonal might not be open as long or not far away late October.

 Nov-April

 Accommodation and flight prices significantly lower.
-Unique winter activities.
+Unique winter sports.
 Experience snow-covered landscapes, minimal crowds.

 Severe cold and blizzards cause travel delays/closures.
 Many outdoor attractions close or limit operations.
 Less daylight.